Preparing for Convergence

 - More info: For lots of info and a list of

-other than food scrap compost!
-You must take your own rubbish back.
-Pack it
+disposal other than food scrap compost!
+You must take your own rubbish and

 - Crockery: Bring your own plates and mugs,

-fridge/freezer space available this year; please bring as few perishables as
+fridge/freezer space available again this year; please bring as few

 - Light: Most of the site is unlit at night

 to celebrate the natural setting, so bring a reliable torch or two.